MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/developer-tools.md

 description: Describes how to get to the DevTools when using the Microsoft Teams Desktop Client ms.localizationpriority: medium ms.topic: how-to
-keywords: devtools debug mobile chrome desktop client developer tools
+keywords: devtools debug mobile chrome desktop client developer tools tab
 ---

 # DevTools for Microsoft Teams tabs